KennethEnevoldsen/tomsup/README.md

 <details>
   <summary>Detailed instructions</summary>

-  You can also install it directly from github by simply running:
+  You can also install it directly from GitHub by simply running:
   ```bash
   pip install git+https://github.com/KennethEnevoldsen/tomsup.git
   ```